-Prerequisites: EN 50A and EN 52 or ESL 95 and ESL 99, and MA 82 or MA 92

-Presents a survey of astronomy that includes a study of the physical nature of the universe, the solar system, stars, nebulae and galaxies.
+Prerequisites: EN 50A, EN 52, MA 82 or MA 92 Presents a survey of astronomy that includes a study of the physical nature of the universe, the solar system, stars, nebulae and galaxies.
 The laboratory includes sky observations for collection and analysis of data, photographic analysis and laboratory experiments.